Relationships That Shape You

 What This Comes Down To

-They affect what you attempt.
+They influence what you attempt.

-They affect what you endure.
+They influence what you endure.

-They affect what feels possible.
+They influence what feels possible.

 Some keep you grounded when life shifts.